connornishijima/sensory_bridge_docs/microdose.md

 }
 ```

+(If you've reconfigured your MicroDose to run on a single GPIO via the solder jumper on the back, you can use any existing FastLED/NeoPixel/WLED/PixelBlaze code without any special changes.)

 ## CircuitPython Usage

-CircuitPython doesn't yet support parallel data lines for WS2812B-compatible LEDs like these, so after physically changing the Wiring Mode to "1" you can use this code to demonstrate the display:
+CircuitPython doesn't yet support parallel data lines for WS2812B-compatible LEDs like these, so after physically changing the Wiring Mode to "1" via the solder jumper on the back of MicroDose, you can use this code to demonstrate the display:

 ```python
 import board, neopixel, time